-- Before new hires even start, send them a “Welcome” postcard.
+- Before new hires even start, send them a “Welcome” message.

 - Before every interaction, think of two compliments to give the new hire.
 That way, you’ll put them at ease and will never be fumbling for words.

-Read this guide to developing emotional connections with new hires for more tips.
+Read this guide for more tips on developing emotional connections with new hires.